TeachmanLab/MT-Data-ManagingAnxietyStudy/README.md

 main outcomes paper's [OSF project][ji-et-al-2021-osf]), `R34.ipynb` seems to be the latest draft.
 But the final version of `R34.ipynb` is unavailable (Sonia wrote on 11/22/2021 that the final script was lost switching laptops).

+`R34_cleaning_script.R` and `R34.ipynb` were uploaded to the present repo directly by Sonia, whereas `Claudia - cleaning script.R` was obtained from Sonia's [R34-Data][sonia-fork-ma-repo] fork of the present repo on 10/26/2025 (the script was last updated 2/29/2020, as of commit `87e8df6` on Sonia's fork).
+The other cleaning scripts on Sonia's fork are identical to other scripts already on the present repo (see [Issue 4][ma-cleaning-repo-issue4] on the [MT-Data-ManagingAnxietyStudy-Cleaning][ma-cleaning-repo] repo).

 For more details about the initial cleaning done for the main outcomes paper, including more details on these scripts and the clean data exported from the initial cleaning pipeline, see